This Cranberry Chutney has a lovely combination of flavors sure liven up your holiday spread.

 I’ve never been a cranberry sauce fan.
-Not sure why, but it’s not something I reach for on the holiday table.
+Not sure why but it might have something to do with ye old can of jelly.
+You know the one that slides from the can in one solid slurp.
+That is not something I’m adding to my holiday plate!
 But I am a HUGE fan of Indian food.
 So when I tried a mango chutney recently, I got inspired to make a cranberry chutney that had the same balance of flavors.

 Indian food is so great at combining ingredients that seem to be opposites and making them work together flawlessly.
-So this Cranberry Chutney is sweet, tart, savory and spiced.
-All the awesome spices are in here!
+It’s the same with this Cranberry Chutney which is sweet, tart, savory and spiced.
+All the awesome flavorss are in here!
 Things like curry powder, cinnamon, cloves, cardamom, ginger….And of course there are fresh cranberries, apples and onion.
 Onion?
 Yep it totally works!
 Trust me!

 This Cranberry Chutney is naturally vegan and gluten free, so it pairs well with most diets, but I have to say that the omnivore in me loves this condiment with turkey.
 I’m also super anxious to try it in a grilled cheese sandwich with brie because I think it would be a stellar pairing.

 It holds its own with real Indian food too.
-An early testing of this recipe was at a family dinner with Indian takeout and it went quite well with the dishes we ordered from biryani to samosas to the lamb.
+I took an early test batch of this recipe to a family dinner with Indian takeout and it went quite well with the dishes we ordered.
+It paired well with everything from biryani to samosas to lamb.

-You will love that it’s easy to make.
+It’s a versatile cranberry sauce but what you’ll love is that it’s easy to make.
 It takes about an hour, but it’s the kind of recipe you let simmer, so you don’t have to sit on it like a mother hen.
-Once it’s cooked you have this wonderful sauce that is full of fruit chunks in a thick gelatinous jam.
+Once it’s cooked down you have a ruby sauce that is full of chunky fruit covered in thick jam.

 This naturally vegan and gluten free recipe will be a holiday dinner favorite!